kalwabed/kalwabed.com/src/content/blog/nextwind-template-nextjs-tailwind.md

 ---
-title: 'Nextwind: Next.js and Tailwindcss template'
+title: "Nextwind: Next.js and Tailwindcss template"
-summary: 'The story behind the creation of Nextwind and kawari.space'
+summary: "The story behind the creation of Nextwind and kawari.space"
 publishDate: 2020-10-22
 ogImage: nextwind.jpg
 ---